progayk/vuepress-project/docs/express-framework/intro-to-express.md

 })
 ```

-Better structered.
+Better structured.
 Now, We don't have to repeat ourselves, because we have the logic now.